Genthus/Freqman/README.md

 Open the preferences menu and reset you database and tags, if that doesn't work, reset your settings.
 If this fixes it you can blame it on my bad future-proofing.

+Apart from that you can try using the 'rebuild database' option in the tools menu.

 ### Other